rebagliatte/octopress/source/_posts/2012-09-18-enter-the-dojo-deferreds-and-promises.markdown

 to have cleaner and intuitive APIs, just saying this method returns a promise is enough.

-If you have used libraries like jquery I bet you had to go back to the docs more than once to check async functions signatures, is the success callback is the first or second param?
+If you have used libraries like jQuery I bet you had to go back to the docs more than once to check async functions signatures, is the success callback is the first or second param?
 What key does the param object param expects? was it "complete", "onComplete", "success"?.